 A prescription for Ozempic should only be administered following an assessment by your healthcare team to make sure that you’ll benefit from its use.

 This will depend on your personal circumstances, and there are several important factors that need considering.
-These include dose, the risk of side effects, and a person’s lifestyle and current treatment plan.
+These include dose, the risk of side effects, and a person’s current treatment plan.

 What is Ozempic?